 Not eating adequate fruits and veggies, drinking enough water, or exercising regularly, or simply being sick or having a compromised immune system — any of these can also slow down or clog your lymphatic system.
 This network of channels running throughout your body picks up toxins and cellular debris and brings them to lymph nodes, where they’re processed and disposed of.
 But when lymphatic fluid isn’t flowing or the system isn’t working as it should, toxins can build up and make trouble.

 Your liver, kidneys, skin (via sweat), and other organs also play a role in regularly detoxifying your system.
 All of them are susceptible to the same unhealthy habits mentioned above.
-And when they get overloaded, detoxification slows, which can compromise your immune system, trigger inflammation, slow down circulation, or mess with your hormones.
+And when they get overloaded, detoxification slows, which can compromise your immune system, trigger inflammation, slow down circulation, or cause hormonal imbalances.

-And so, come January 1st, many people who are feeling run down (or worse) resolve to hit refresh in the new year, and turn to extreme programs that promise to jumpstart the body’s detoxing powers.
+And so, many people coming out of the pandemic feeling run down (or worse) and resolving to hit the refresh button may turn to extreme programs that promise to jumpstart the body’s detoxing powers.
 Most of these plans last only a few weeks and focus primarily on food — or, more accurately, a lack thereof.
 (Ahem, juice fasts.)

 That doesn’t mean you should check “detox” off your to-do list.
 Life happens, and despite your best efforts, you may not be doing enough to stop the inflow of toxins and/or encourage their disposal.
 How to know?

-Lingering fatigue might also be a red flag that your detox systems are already worn down from an influx of chemicals from food (i.e. pesticides or artificial additives) or the environment (in cleaning solutions or the air, for example), and they’re burning excess energy to try to keep up.
+Lingering fatigue might also be a red flag that your detox systems are already worn down from an influx of chemicals from food (i.e., pesticides or artificial additives) or environmental toxins (i.e., cleaning solutions or air pollution), and your body is burning excess energy to try to keep up.
 Unfortunately for a lot of people, constant fatigue is just par for the course.
 “It’s the number one symptom people tend to put up with or ignore,” Dr. Rawls says.

 Occasionally forgetting names or important to-dos is common, especially when you’re stressed and your brain is overloaded with too much information.
 But brain fog is different.